monajalal/Resources-For-CS-Students/README.md

 ## Online Learning
 1. You can learn skills via Udacity, Coursera, Udemy, edx and also get a cerificate of completion.
 Many of these are currently having free classes due to the current pandemic.
+2. TeamTreeHouse has great tutorials for Python 3, Fronted Web Dev (HTML5, CSS3, jQuery), and Java
+3. freecodecamp.com has a great interactive way of teaching full-stack web dev and will give you free certificate upon completion (it also has a great community of people to help you)

 ## Conference Attendence and/or Conference Grant/ Hackathons